Biomedical Informatics, PhD

 • What do you hope to accomplish with a PhD in biomedical informatics?

-• Why you are applying to this specific program?
+• Why are you applying to this specific program?

 • What general area or topics do you hope to study?